 Lee Middleton Dolls are known for their incomparable baby dolls.
-Made in Belpre, Ohio until 2004 when the majority of production was moved overseas, the company was founded by the late Lee Middleton from Springfield, Ohio, a self-taught artist.
+The company was founded by the late Lee Middleton from Springfield, Ohio, a self-taught artist.
 The vinyl porcelain-feel dolls produced by this company revolutionized the modern doll industry.

 Years of Production of Lee Middleton Dolls

 Lee Middleton started making dolls in her home in 1978.
 The vinyl dolls commenced production in 1984.
 The original artist and founder of the company, Lee Middleton, sadly died in 1997.
 They were made in Belpre, Ohio until 2004 when the majority of production was moved overseas.
 The new soft-feel vinyl "Breath of Life" baby dolls began production in the second half of 2004.
 Lee Middleton Original Dolls artists included Reva Schick, Eva Helland, and Jane Pinkstaff.

 Material, Characteristics, and Sizes of Lee Middleton Dolls